 Since 11-13 centuries, Bagan was the capital of the Bagan Dynasty, featuring the art of Buddhist architecture and culture.
 The extraordinary frescoes and sculptures in over three thousand stupas, temples, monasteries, and other monuments are the invulnerable national heritage of the Burmese people, as well as the lifestyle of the local villages in the tropical plane.

 The recognition of UNESCO will improve significantly to the hotel and tourism sector of Myanmar, the benefits will directly impact the local tourism community, micro SME, Hospitality, and many cruises along the Ayeyarwaddy River.
 Definitely, Bagan will need more infrastructure to welcome and accommodate locals and foreign visitors.
-Bagan Destination Management Organization needs to emphasize on the protection requirements of UNESCO guidelines and sustainable development plan.
+Bagan Destination Management Organization needs to emphasize on the protection requirements of UNESCO guidelines and sustainable development plan with hotels in Bagan.

 Nominated Map Area of Bagan, Source: UNESCO